Charlotte Eaton – International Board Chair

 Charlotte Eaton is currently the Chief People Officer at OVO Energy, leading the People team and all aspects of the People agenda.
 Prior to OVO Energy, Charlotte was at Arm, Kraft Heinz and Barclays.
 Charlotte has performed a variety of roles over this time with significant experience in business partnering and people leadership.

-Amisa is the Founder and Executive Director of Nivishe Foundation whose main objective is building community resilient using Trauma informed resilience programs for peaceful social cohesion for individuals in informal settlements and from marginalized communities in Kenya.
+Amisa is the Founder and Executive Director of Nivishe Foundation whose main objective is building community resilience using Trauma-informed resilience programs for peaceful social cohesion for individuals in informal settlements and from marginalized communities in Kenya.
 She is also a 2020 IPHRD (International Peace and Human Rights Development) Africa Fellow as a young woman Mediator Ambassador.
 Amisa serves several boards as well as a youth adviser in different organizations both locally and globally.
-Due to her exhibited passion about community empowerment and Mental Health she has won several accolades and recognition including the 2021 African female youth of the year award, the 2019 Zuri awards under the Healthcare Category, the prestigious Award recognises and celebrates exceptionally women in Kenya doing exceptional work in their communities.
+Due to her exhibited passion for community empowerment and Mental Health she has won several accolades and recognition including the 2021 African female youth of the year award, the 2019 Zuri awards under the Healthcare Category, the prestigious Award recognises and celebrates exceptionally women in Kenya doing exceptional work in their communities.
 Amisa is also a public policy and Governance enthusiast as well as YALI alumni.

 Edleen John FCIPD is a multi-award-winning Diversity, Inclusion, Belonging & Culture Expert & Consultant.
 She is a British-born Sierra Leonean, who grew up in South-East London after moving back to the UK as a toddler.
 After completing her studies at Cambridge University, Edleen started her career as an Investment Banker at Lehman Brothers and has held a variety of revenue-generating and support-function roles across the Financial Services sector including Insurance Broking at Lloyd’s of London, Graduate Recruitment at Nomura, Vice President at Morgan Stanley and as a Director and the Co-Head of Inclusion, Diversity and Social Equality at KPMG.
 Aside from her day job, Edleen has dedicated her personal time to driving for change in society and is a School Governor at a community special school for young people with severe and profound disabilities, a Director of Tech Talent Charter and sits on the Inclusion Advisory Board of the FA.

 Hannah is Commercial Director at the Energy Systems Catapult, a not-for-profit whose mission is to innovate in the energy sector, driving our national and international decarbonisation agenda and promoting clean growth.
-Hannah has public and private sector experience, having worked as a senior civil servant in the UK and a senior associate at multinational law firm, Linklaters LLP.
+Hannah has public and private sector experience, having worked as a senior civil servant in the UK and a senior associate at a multinational law firm, Linklaters LLP.
 Before starting her career, Hannah worked for Restless Development (SPW, as it was then called), as a youth volunteer on a community resource programme in rural Uganda.

 Jon worked in professional services culminating as a Director at KPMG.
 There he led international development work on monitoring, evaluation, value for money and audit with major donors and NGOs.
 He has experience of development work in several African countries, including South Africa, Nigeria and Zimbabwe.
 Jon worked for most of his career undertaking statutory and non-statutory financial and value for money audits across the public sector.
 He is currently studying anthropology at Oxford Brookes University.

 Jenny is a Communications Officer for the United Nations World Food Programme in Rome.
 She has previously worked for The Climate Coalition and Christian Aid on campaign delivery and global communications.
 Her first experience with Restless was as a team leader on an ICS project in Uganda in 2016.
-She has also volunteered in Nicaragua with Raleigh International and spent 2 years in France teaching English and setting up an Adult Learning Centre in Dunkirk refugee camp.
+She has also volunteered in Nicaragua with Raleigh International and spent 2 years in France teaching English and setting up an Adult Learning Centre in the Dunkirk refugee camp.
 Jenny has a BA in Human Geography from the University of Liverpool.

 Isabella is Joint-CEO of Here for Good, a legal charity she co-founded in February 2018 to provide free immigration advice to European citizens and their family members post-Brexit.
 She also works as an asylum and human rights lawyer for the charity Safe Passage, which reunites unaccompanied children and young asylum-seekers with their family members in the UK.
 Isabella is on the Forbes 30 under 30 2020 list for Social Entrepreneurship in Europe.